kooznitsa/test-projects/mailing_service/README.md

 - [x] Authentication using JWT.
 - [x] Clear documentation on running the project with all its dependencies.
 - [x] API documentation for integration with the developed service.
 Description of implemented methods in OpenAPI format.
-- [ ] Obtaining general statistics on the created mailouts and the number of sent messages on them, grouped by status.
+- [x] Obtaining general statistics on the created mailouts and the number of sent messages on them, grouped by status.
-- [ ] Obtaining detailed statistics of sent messages for a specific mailout.
+- [x] Obtaining detailed statistics of sent messages for a specific mailout.
 - [ ] Processing active mailouts and sending messages to customers.
+- [ ] Implement the return of metrics in the prometheus format and document the endpoints and exported metrics.
+- [ ] Provide detailed logging at all stages of request processing, so that during operation it is possible to find all information on:
+  - mailout id: all logs for a specific mailout (both API requests and external requests to send specific messages);
+  - message id: for a specific message (all requests and responses from an external service, all processing of a specific message);
+  - customer id: any operations that are associated with a specific customer (adding, editing, sending a message, etc.).
+- [ ] Implement an additional service that sends statistics on processed mailouts to an email address once a day.
 - [ ] Provide automated build/testing with GitLab CI.
 - [ ] Write configuration files (deployment, ingress, etc.) to run the project in Kubernetes and describe how to apply them to a running cluster.
 - [ ] Implement an administrator Web UI to manage mailouts and get statistics on sent messages.
 - [ ] Provide integration with an external OAuth2 authorization service for the administrative interface.
 Example: https://auth0.com.
-- [ ] Implement an additional service that sends statistics on processed mailouts to an email address once a day.
-- [ ] Implement the return of metrics in the prometheus format and document the endpoints and exported metrics.
-- [ ] Provide detailed logging at all stages of request processing, so that during operation it is possible to find all information on:
-  - mailout id: all logs for a specific mailout (both API requests and external requests to send specific messages);
-  - message id: for a specific message (all requests and responses from an external service, all processing of a specific message);
-  - customer id: any operations that are associated with a specific customer (adding, editing, sending a message, etc.).

 ## Database structure